nyanmark/nea/README.md

     • Options for admin to set user limits for events
     • Website hosted on the web accessible to anyone
     • Cheap to run in the long run
+    • Databases for fast access and indexing

+## Documented Design

 Such requirements and objective have lead me to chose python as my program of choice using the flask library built into python allowing it to interface with html web pages.
 I have chosen python because I prefer it to and it provides me greater flexibility whilst setting up a system utilising a database to drive a web front end application.
 Furthermore it can easily integrate notification systems such as SMTP email sending and web hooks allowing it to notify choir members.
 I will be using uWSGI allowing python to interface with an Nginx web server allowing the web pages to be accessible from the internet on the choir website.